-The sixth calamity was quite painful boils and sores (the KJV Bible calls them "blains") that came upon all Egyptians (verses 8 to 11).
-The seventh of the plagues against the people were thunder and hail that brought fire to the ground and caused all the plants to be smashed and every tree to be broken (verses 13 - 35).
+The sixth calamity was painful boils and sores that came upon all Egypt (Exodus 9:8 - 11).
+The seventh of the plagues against the people was thunder and hail that brought fire to the ground and caused all the plants to be smashed and every tree to be broken (verses 13 - 35).

-For example, some argue that the parting of the Red Sea by Moses was not a miracle but occurred due to a strong and persistent wind.
-While the first nine plagues could be dismissed by unbelieving man as simply "acts of nature," the tenth and last one cannot so easily be explained away.
+For example, some argue that the parting of the Red Sea was not a miracle but occurred due to a strong and persistent wind, or possible due to tides.
+While the first nine of Egypt's plagues could be dismissed by unbelieving humans as simply "acts of nature," the tenth and last one cannot so easily be explained away.